sposato56/week-1-js-practice/resources/how_to_work_a_challenge.md

   - Make sure you have a primary email set.
   - Under 'Personal Settings', select 'Profile' and make sure your public email is set.

 ### We will be using github to submit and review all challenges.
-This is the standard workflows we will use.
+This is the standard workflow we will use.

 1. Set your usernames at the command prompt on the laptop or workstation you are working on.